shiplet/shiplet.dev/posts/core-rust-features-for-non-rustaceans.md

             pub components: Vec<Box<dyn Draw>>,
         }
       ```
+    - in order to use traits as trait objects, they MUST go behind a pointer, like `Box` or `Rc`/`Arc`.
+This is because traits are also dynamically sized.
     - `Box<dyn Draw>` is the Trait Object.
 It refers to any type inside a Box, as long as that type implements the `Draw` trait.
     - the `dyn` is the piece, or the Trait feature, that indicates this is a Trait Object and that there is an expected abstraction of behavior in the `Draw` trait, which every entity that encounters it must implement.
     - Rust deliberately avoids refering to things as "objects" the way that other languages do.
 Structs and Enums are the primary object-like entities, but they differ because they separate data and behavior, whereas object-oriented or class-based languages will combine data and behavior in the same object.